eaeoz/website/exampleSite/content/posts/post-1.md

 Improving search quality google and other search engines regularly bringing new algorithms.
 All new algorithm has its special purpose to serve in the total search engine working process.

+##### Algorithm Update

-- Algorithm Update: Search Engines regularly making minor changes in their system they normally don’t give an official announcement.
+Search *Engines* regularly making minor changes in their system they normally don’t give an official announcement.

 - But SEO related blogs and journals give the news what the changes made.
 So Keep update regular visit this industry-related community is important.